misbahfathima786/Java-Problems/Functions/README.md

 # 📘 Java Functions Programs

-This repository contains **3 beginner-friendly Java programs** that demonstrate the use of **functions (methods)**.
+This folder contains **3 beginner-friendly Java programs** that demonstrate the use of **functions (methods)**.
 Each program performs a different task using user input and method calls.

 ---